The Flight of the Hummingbird

 He remembered the sheet of paper they'd found in the cottage above, the sheet of paper that the wizard had not had time to encrypt.
 At last the offering was accepted, he'd written, and the Eminence descended from the ivory throne to take it.
 He wondered what had made this offering different from any of the others and found himself taking a couple of steps forward to get a better look.
 He nodded, realising that he should have guessed.
 The skeleton was that of a young human child.

-The offering, the first nourishment the Eminence had taken for who knew how many thousands of years, had merely whetted its appetite, though, and it had followed the wizard back up to the house.
+The offering, the first nourishment the Eminence had taken for who knew how many thousands, maybe even millions, of years, had merely whetted its appetite, though, and it had followed the wizard back up to the house.
 Thomas could only guess how great its hunger must have been for it to consume its only worshipper, a man who could have provided it with any amount of nourishment if it had only been able to show a little patience and restraint.
-It had the whole crew of the Hummingbird to serve and worship it now, however, and soon it would have all of humanity.
-After fourteen thousand years of recorded history, fourteen thousand years of pointless, endless strife, the human race would finally find fulfillment.
+It had the whole crew of the Hummingbird to serve and worship it now, though, and soon it would have all of humanity.
+After thousands of years of recorded history, thousands of years of pointless, endless strife, the human race would finally find fulfillment.

-The throne was high, and carved with the same alien figures he'd seen around the entrance, and the Eminence that squatted upon it, silent and still, towered above him, bulky and massive.
-Folds of rubbery flesh drooped and sagged on it, openings and orifices gaped and pulsed and, clustered around a pale white head looking like a giant drowned slug, seven eyes peered unblinkingly down at him, as blank and expressionless as the eyes of a dead fish.
-It was awesome and magnificent, the most beautiful thing Thomas had ever seen in his life!
-It was truly a god!
-It was the natural and rightful master of the world, and Thomas was nothing beside it!
-Less than a wriggling insect!
+The throne was high, carved with the same alien figures he'd seen around the entrance.
+The Eminence that squatted upon it, silent and still, towered above him, bulky and massive.
+Folds of rubbery flesh drooped and sagged on it.
+Openings and orifices gaped and pulsed and seven eyes peered unblinkingly down at him, as blank and expressionless as the eyes of a dead fish, clustered around a pale, white head that looked like a giant, drowned slug.